AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ## Projects
 ### REMI BOT
-REMI BOT is an experimental project utilizing **Anthropic's Claude 3 OPUS** model to visualize and manipulate data.
+REMI BOT is an experimental project utilizing **Anthropic's Claude 3 Opus** model to visualize and manipulate data.
 After a CSV file is provided, the data is inserted into a **MySQL DB** and can be manipulated using **SQL** queries generated from natural language prompts.
 Visualization code can also be generated, utilizing the **Vega-Altair** python library.
-Finally, users can prompt Claude with research related questions, leveraging Claude's incredible problem solving abilities.
+Finally, users can prompt Claude with research related questions, leveraging Claude's incredible problem solving capabilities.
 Github repo can be found [here](https://github.com/AnthonyBliss1/REMI_BOT).

 ![REMI_BOT](/assets/REMI_BOT.png)